dagraham/etm-dgraham/README.md

     # true or false.
 Use AM/PM format for datetimes if true else
     # use 24 hour format.

+    show_minutes: {show_minutes}
+    # true or false.
+If true show ":00" in agenda and forthcoming views
+    # when displaying times with zero minutes else suppress zero minutes
+    # from being displayed.
+E.g., "9:00-10:30" if true else "9-10:30".

     dayfirst:  true
     yearfirst: true
     # true or false.
 Whenever an ambiguous date is parsed, dayfirst